bunnmv/fullstack/README.md

 # fullstack

-Fully functional user opperations CRUD application devellopped on Node.js, React.js and PostgreSQL while being dockkerized with docker compose.
+Fully functional user operations CRUD application developed on Node.js, React.js and PostgreSQL and docked with docker compose.
 React.js is built with react-creat-app and the static files are served on Node.js while communicating with a database service that uses the Postgress image.

 # Installation